-You can also save configurations as SysEx files, using something like SysEx Librarian by Snoize11.
+You can also save configurations as SysEx files, using something like SysEx Librarian by Snoize.
 If you set the librarian to listen for a SysEx file while pressing "Upload from FH-2" in the configuration tool, the librarian will capture the SysEx upload, which can then be saved to disk.
-Simply replaying the SysEx back into the FH-2 will reapply the configuration.
-This provides a convenient means to share configurations with other users.